 33 Describe the regulatory agencies that have a role in managing the environmental impact of agricultural production in your jurisdiction.

-Each state and territory has a department or departments charged with regulating the environmental impact of agricultural land uses under the laws of that state or territory:
+Each state and territory has a department or departments charged with regulating the environmental impact of agricultural land uses under the laws of that state or territory.
+These agencies include the following.